beam-community/bamboo/README.md

 * **Deliver emails in the background**.
 Most of the time you don't want or need to wait for the email to send.
 Bamboo makes it easy with Mailer.deliver_later
 * **Easy to format recipients**.
 You can do `new_email(to: Repo.one(User))` and Bamboo can format the User struct if you implement Bamboo.Formatter.
 * **Works out of the box with Phoenix**.
 Use views and layouts to make rendering email easy.
 * **Very composable**.
-Emails are just a Bamboo.Email struct and be manipulated with plain functions.
+Emails are just a Bamboo.Email struct and can be manipulated with plain functions.
 * **Easy to unit test**.
 Because delivery is separated from email creation, no special functions are needed, just assert against fields on the email.
 * **Easy to test delivery in integration tests**.
-Helpers are provided to make testing a easy and robust.
+Helpers are provided to make testing easy and robust.
 * **Preview sent emails during development**.
 Bamboo comes with a plug that can be used in your router to preview sent emails.

 See the [docs] for the most up to date information.